dimircea/iotduino/README.md

 Notes:
 ========
+ - Improvements and are made on a weekly basis, therefore check for the latest updates every week.
- - Future plans includes to port this library to BeagleBone Black and possible to other similar boards.
+ - Future plans includes to port the library to BeagleBone White/Black and possible to other similar boards.